Dissatisfaction with organic waste bins: smells and wetness are a burden on Olching's citizens!

-New biotons have been introduced in Fürstenfeldbruck, but users express concerns about smells and moisture problems.
+New organic waste bins have been introduced in Fürstenfeldbruck, but users are expressing concerns about smells and moisture problems.

-On January 1, 2025, a completely new era of waste disposal began in the Fürstenfeldbruck district with the introduction of over 30,000 new biotons.
-These biotons are equipped with a special filter in the lid to prevent unpleasant smells and maggots.
-But despite this innovation there are already first voices of dissatisfaction among users.
+On January 1, 2025, a whole new era of waste disposal began in the Fürstenfeldbruck district with the introduction of over 30,000 new organic bins.
+These organic waste bins are equipped with a special filter in the lid to prevent unpleasant odors and maggot infestation.
+But despite this innovation, there are already initial voices of dissatisfaction among users.

-As Barbara Schlenker from Olching note, the filter means that water penetrates into the bin, which creates a "brown broth" when it rains, which is difficult to clean, especially for older people.
-"What happens in winter when everything is frozen?"
-She asks herself.
-Brigitte Alavi from Olching also expresses concerns and reports on annoying smells that are still perceptible despite the new system.
+As Barbara Schlenker from Olching notes, the filter causes water to enter the bin, which creates a “brown broth” when it rains, which is difficult to clean, especially for older people.
+“What happens in winter when everything is frozen?” she asks herself.
+Brigitte Alavi from Olching also expresses concerns and reports annoying smells that are still noticeable despite the new system.

-Stefan Mayer, the head of the waste management company (AWB), sees the problem a little more relaxed.
-He explains that when the tons are empty, the water is tilted into the garbage truck and that no complaints from waste disposal companies have been received.
-Nevertheless, studies by the manufacturer of the lid have shown that the maximum water input is 180 milliliters when it rains and should not have any negative effects on the bioma material.
+Stefan Mayer, the head of the waste management company (AWB), takes a more relaxed view of the problem.
+He explains that when the bins are emptied, the water is dumped into the garbage truck and so far there have been no complaints from waste disposal companies.
+Nevertheless, studies by the manufacturer of the lid have shown that the maximum water entry during rain is 180 milliliters and should not have any negative effects on the biomaterial.

-However, the dissatisfaction of the users should not be underestimated.
-Affected people such as Schlenker and Alavi are thinking about alternative solutions, such as the weekly collection without a filter, as is practiced in the community of Going in Tyrol.
+However, user dissatisfaction should not be underestimated.
+Those affected like Schlenker and Alavi are thinking out loud about alternative solutions, such as weekly collection without a filter, as is practiced in the municipality of Going in Tyrol.

-But what actually belongs in the bio bin?
-According to the consumer center, it is important to collect and use organic waste separately, because this is not only economical, but also environmentally friendly.
-The rules for the bio bin vary depending on the municipality and depend on the later recycling of the organic waste.
-Almost plastic in organic waste is the biggest problem-compostable “organic” plastic is only allowed in the bio bin if the community allows this.
+But what actually belongs in the organic waste bin?
+According to the consumer advice center, it is important to collect and recycle organic waste separately because this is not only economical but also environmentally friendly.
+The rules for the organic waste bin vary depending on the municipality and depend on the subsequent recycling of the organic waste.
+Plastic in organic waste is the biggest problem - compostable “organic” plastic is only allowed in the organic waste bin if the municipality allows it.

 - In die Biotonne gehören: